Applying for MSc International Health Management

 Transcripts should include: details of all of the modules studied on the degree, your marks for each, and the overall mark, grade or classification that you achieved if you have completed your studies.

-Most of our MSc programmes do not require a GMAT, yet a well-balanced result (usually with a total score above 650) will definitely add weight to your application.
+Most of our MSc programmes do not require a GMAT, yet a well-balanced result (usually with a total score in the 90th percentile) will definitely add weight to your application.

 If you have already taken the GMAT or GRE, you should upload a copy of your results and request your score to be released to Imperial College Business School.
 This will enable us to verify your results online, so you should not send a hard copy unless we request it.